athosAramis/CP317-W2018-G3/documents/Subby-Requirements.md

 # 1. Introduction

 ---
 Subby is a website designed to help individuals find sublets within the Waterloo region.
 In addition, it is also designed to help individuals sublet their places in a standardized manner.
-The point of Subby is to make subletting easier for the Waterloo community.
+The purpose of Subby is to make process of subletting easier and well for the Waterloo community.
+Furthermore, the point of Subby is to ensure that both lease owners and sublet seekers are getting realstically best deals possible.

 ### 1.1.
 Purpose
 This requirements document is used to highlight the features and the integration of Subby.
 Throughout the term, individuals on the Subby team will refer to this document and make changes as necessary.